VeronicaLatapiat/Methods_PPINs_GRNs_nets/README.md

 This script is a powerful tool for analyzing protein-protein interactions in Alzheimer's Disease research.
 By leveraging bootstrap sampling and frequency analysis, it helps identify key protein associations that may play a role in the disease's pathology. can you give me an idea of what is a Gene regulatory network and protein-protein network for the introduccion of this readme?
 Fuentes

-Respuesta
-Introduction to Gene Regulatory Networks and Protein-Protein Networks Gene Regulatory Networks (GRNs)
-Gene Regulatory Networks (GRNs) are complex networks that depict the regulatory relationships between genes and the proteins they encode.
-These networks illustrate how genes interact with each other and with various molecular signals to control gene expression.
-In a GRN, nodes represent genes, while edges indicate regulatory interactions, such as activation or repression.
-Understanding GRNs is crucial for elucidating the mechanisms of cellular processes, development, and responses to environmental changes, as they play a significant role in determining the behavior of biological systems.
-Protein-Protein Networks (PPNs)
-Protein-Protein Networks (PPNs) focus on the interactions between proteins within a cell.
-These networks are essential for understanding cellular functions, as proteins often work together in complexes to perform biological tasks.
-In a PPN, nodes represent proteins, and edges denote physical or functional interactions between them.
-Analyzing PPNs helps researchers identify key protein interactions that contribute to various cellular processes, including signaling pathways, metabolic processes, and disease mechanisms.
-By studying these networks, scientists can uncover insights into how proteins collaborate to maintain cellular homeostasis and how disruptions in these interactions can lead to diseases such as cancer and neurodegenerative disorders.
-Together, GRNs and PPNs provide a comprehensive framework for understanding the intricate web of interactions that govern cellular behavior and contribute to the complexity of biological systems.